gyselax/gyselalibxx/docs/standards/coding_covariant_and_contravariant_tensors.md

 ddcHelper::select<Z>(z) = ...;
 ```

-As long as at least `-O1` optimistations are activated, the compiler will optimise away the multiplications by 0, effectively turning this into the standard form of a cross product:
+As long as at least `-O1` optimisations are activated, the compiler will optimise away the multiplications by 0, effectively turning this into the standard form of a cross product:

 ```cpp
 ddcHelper::select<X>(z) =